 But Istanbul is just one piece of the country.
 I also imagine floating across Cappadocia in a hot air balloon and soaking up the sun along the Mediterranean sea.
 Bodrum (located in the southwestern Aegean region) is a less traveled city, but one that’s been labeled the “Saint-Tropez of Turkey.”
 It sounds glamorous!
 I’ll have to travel to the country to see for myself.

 Don’t laugh, but my life-long infatuation with Hawaii began when I was a child and watched that Brady Bunch episode.
 You know (or if you’re too young, maybe not) the one where the family went on vacation to Hawaii.
 I was a little kid at the time, but somehow I remember parts of that show, and I have yet to abandon my desire to visit the 50th state.
 It looked like paradise then, and it still seems like paradise decades later.

-Beaches, luaus, volcanoes, rainforests, and waterfalls––what’s not to love?
+When I think of dream luxury vacations, I think of beaches, luaus, volcanoes, rainforests, waterfalls, and a decadent Hawaiian resort––what’s not to love?
 Like every other place on this list, Hawaii offers much more than a week’s worth of activities.
 But, I’d say Kauai, Maui, and Molokai are good places to start.
-I just need my grass skirt and lei because I’m ready to watch a Hawaiian sunset.
+I just need my grass skirt and lei because I’m ready to watch a sunset in Hawaii.
 Aloha!

 Plus, Italy would be at the top of this list, but I’ve been there twice and hope to return in the next year or so.